David Campese: Paris Sevens and 1998 Commonwealth Games

-The Australian team toured Uruguay, Argentina, France, Hong Kong, Fiji and Jerusalem.
-In Fiji in the Australian Sevens team were easily defeated in the quarter-finals by Fiji.
-In Tokyo Australia lost to New Zealand in the semi-finals.

-The Australian Sevens team then toured Paris and won their first Sevens tournament in 10 years by defeating New Zealand in the final.

 Prior to the 1998 Commonwealth Games the Australian Sevens team visited Israel for the "Holy Sevens", dubbed "The Holiest Sevens Tournament in the World".
-Mark Ella later recalled that the Australian team visited Bethlehem "to see where Campo was born."

-At the 1998 Commonwealth Games Australia finished on top of their pool, defeated England in the quarter-finals, but were defeated by Fiji in the semi-finals.
-New Zealand defeated Fiji in the final to win gold, Fiji received silver, and Australia defeated Samoa in the third-place match to win a bronze medal.
-Prior to Australia's third-place play-off, Campese asked Australian coach Mark Ella to select the younger players ahead of him.
-Campese ran onto the field in the final minutes to convert a Brendan Williams try, thus completing his last game of rugby sevens for Australia.
+The 1998 Commonwealth Games were Campese's final game of rugby sevens for Australia.
+Prior to the team's third-place play-off, Campese asked coach Mark Ella to select the younger players ahead of him.
+Campese ran onto the field in the final minutes to convert a Brendan Williams try.

-Rugby League Offers
+Rugby League offers

 – Bob Dwyer, 'Campese', The Winning Way (1992), 71.

 Shortly following Campese's international rugby debut on the 1982 Australian tour to New Zealand, several rugby league clubs made offers to him to switch rugby codes.
 The Canberra Raiders, Manly-Warringah, Canterbury Bulldogs, and the Gold Coast (when they first joined the league), are all reputed to have made offers to Campese to join their club.

 In 1983 the Parramatta Eels contacted Campese about playing rugby league for their club.
 Parramatta won the premiership the last two consecutive years, and won it again in 1983.
 The side contained players such as Peter Sterling, Brett Kenny, Mick Cronin, Eric Grothe and Steve Ella.
 The club's chief executive Denis Fitzgerald contacted Campese and made him an offer, however he rejected the team's proposal.

-In The Winning Way, former Australian coach Bob Dwyer documented that retired Parramatta Eels coach Jack Gibson once expressed a desire to have Campese in his team: "Jack Gibson, the celebrated League coach in Sydney, said to me one day that he would love to have Campese in his team for three reasons.
-One, he was a brilliant attacker.
-Two, he was a good chaser of the ball.
-Three, he has a high work rate.
-The last of these is quite true, incidentally, although Campese rarely receives acknowledgement for it."